AniTracker/AniTracker/README.md

-# App Description and Spec
+# App Description and Product Spec

 **AniTracker**
 A feature-rich iOS application designed to help anime and manga enthusiasts track their progress in a personalized and efficient way, while connecting with the global anime community.
 Built using SwiftUI and Firebase, this app offers seamless user experience, real-time syncing, and powerful community-building features.
 The app integrates with the MyAnimeList API, providing access to a vast database of anime and manga, ensuring up-to-date content and accurate tracking.